 One of the most important things to remember about fever in children is that a child's

-appearance - how sick he or she looks - and your gut feeling should help make the
+appearance—how sick he or she looks—and your gut feeling should help make the decision

-decision on whether to call your health care provider.
-Think of a fever as a symptom
+on whether to call your healthcare provider.
+Think of a fever as a symptom of illness,

-ill and not have a fever.
-They can also have a high fever and be only mildly ill,
+have a fever.
+They can also have a high fever and be only mildly ill, or even running

-or even running around as if nothing were wrong.
-Your decision to call should be based
+around as if nothing was wrong.
+Your decision to call should be based on all this

-Any fever in a child who is lethargic (doesn't awaken easily), looks ill, or isn't
+Any fever in a child who doesn't awaken easily (is lethargic), looks ill, or isn't